- National Genomic Research Library

 If you live in South London, Kent, Surrey or Sussex you are one of our patients.
 Even if you don’t currently use our services, you or your family may need to in the future.
 By getting involved you can tell us what you think of the services we provide and use your experience and skills to help us improve what we are doing.

 Why is Patient and Public Involvement important to us?

 We care about the communities we serve and want to be providing the best services we can, meeting everyone’s needs.
 To ensure that we are able to do this, and to make sure the patient perspective is always at the centre of what we do, we are committed to involving patients and the public at every step.
-We have set up a number of ways for members of the public to be involved and to have a say in the implementation of our services.
+We have set up a number of ways for patients and members of the public to be involved and to have a say in the implementation of our services.